Today's Articles

 Nellie S. Johnson

 *Nellie Stone Johnson was born on this date in 1905.
-She was a Black activist, administrator, and businesswoman.
+She was a Black union activist, administrator, and businesswoman.

 Nellie Saunders Allen and her six siblings from Lakeville, Minnesota, grew up on a dairy farm near Hinckley, Minnesota.
 Her father was a member of the Non-Partisan League, a radical rural organization.
 Her mother was a college-educated Kentucky schoolteacher with African, French, Irish, and Native American ancestry.

 Johnson grew up with a strong tradition of support for education.
-Her grandmother was also a teacher with an interest in political philosophy, and her father was a school board member in Dakota County.
+Her grandmother was also a teacher interested in political philosophy, and her father was a school board member in Dakota County.
 At age 13, Johnson distributed Non-Partisan League flyers on her way to and from school.
 She graduated from Hinckley High School and left home at 17 to finish high school through the GED program at the University of Minnesota.

 After several years in the workforce, Johnson continued her studies at the University of Wisconsin, using the money she earned from trapping to finance her education.
 For over 30 years, she owned and operated Nellie's Alterations in downtown Minneapolis.
 Johnson's commitment to education continued through her Minnesota Higher Education Board work.